(con't from Part I)

 Again, it's important to realize that, when we're looking at a 4 part hymn setting, it isn't a piece of piano music or organ music.

-It's vocal music ... choral music that the organist is expected to interpret and make into an arrangement, to adapt it to the organ, which involves a entirely separate set of skills.
+It's vocal music ... choral music that the organist is expected to interpret and make into an arrangement, to adapt it to the organ, which involves an entirely separate set of skills.

-In the hymnal the hymn is printed on two staves; the organist takes the bass line from the bottom staff and plays it on the pedals as if there were a 3rd staff written in bass clef.
+In the hymnal the hymn is printed on 2 staves in what's called short score; the organist takes the bass line from the bottom staff and plays it on the pedals just as if there were a 3rd bottom staff written in bass clef just for the feet; the left hand meanwhile continues with the tenor line, and the soprano and alto lines are supplied to the right hand.

-The left hand then takes the tenor line, and the soprano and alto lines are supplied to the right hand; sometimes, if the distance between the soprano and alto parts cannot be accomodated by the right hand alone, the alto part is assigned also to the left hand, which is called "hand division."
+Sometimes, if the distance between the soprano and alto parts cannot be accommodated by the right hand alone, the alto part may be assigned also to the left hand by means of hand division.

-If the hymn tune is soloed out by the right hand on a second manual using a heavier registration, the left hand would also take the alto and tenor parts.
+If the hymn tune is soloed in the right hand using a solo registration, the left hand would, of course, take both the alto and tenor parts on a secondary manual.

 (con't in Part III)